Welcome to my: Bipolar Mum Journey

 Activism:

-On January 21, 2025, I went to Downing Street to protest against the cover-up of the UK grooming scandal.
+On January 21, 2025, I went to Downing Street to protest against the mass cover-up of group based sexual violence and exploitation – of children in this country.
 On arrival, I met a fellow female warrior from Wolverhampton who was protesting for the same cause.

 BBC Newsnight:

 On Monday, 19th June, I appeared on Newsnight with Victoria Derbyshire.
 I was part of a panel alongside Baroness Louise Casey.
-We discussed the Casey Report and the disturbing cover-up surrounding grooming gangs.
+We discussed the Casey Report and the disturbing cover-up surrounding group based sexual violence and exploitation of children in the uk.

 One of the key issues we highlighted was how the ethnicity of the perpetrators was either not recorded, later removed, or even scribbled out, an alarming failure in transparency and accountability.
 What outraged me further was learning that the police had issued cautions for prostitution to around 4,000 girls, aged between 10 and 18, who had been raped.
 How can that possibly be justified?